 If you are over 18 years old and want to complete your high school diploma, this affordable program may be for you.
 Receive credit for skills you already have, including work experience, parenting, military service, and previous school transcript(s).

-High school classes are $25 per quarter and offered day, evening, and online.
+High school classes are $25 per quarter and offered day, evening, and hybrid.
+A fully online high school diploma option is also available.
 Students who are Washington state residents and over the age of 19 have the option to take college level classes at reduced tuition.
 The cost of reduced tuition is approximately one-third of in-state tuition.

 High school diplomas are issued by Edmonds College.